Lezyne Super Pro GPS Review: Surprisingly Capable

 Portrait mode

 Most bike computers are designed to be used in portrait mode.
-I tried the landscape mode, but it feels unnatural.
-So I stick with the portrait mode.
+I tried landscape mode, but it felt unnatural.
+So, I stuck with portrait mode.

 On the other hand, the landscape mode feels more intuitive when browsing the menu because it illustrates the function of the buttons by showing small icons of what every button does.